This post contains affiliate links. See our disclosure policy here.

 The Death By Chocolate begins with heavy orange and chocolate aromas followed by a coffee-forward stout beer taste that has bits of orange, vanilla, hops, and extra chocolate, and the whole thing is chased with a lingering sweet note of cocoa.

-Our Opinion of This Cocktail Recipe: Kendall wasn’t exactly crazy about the combination; she got a little too much stout beer in the after product for her liking.
+Our Opinion of This Cocktail Recipe: Kendall wasn’t exactly crazy about the combination; she got a little too much stout beer in the aftertaste of the Death By Chocolate for her liking.
 That said, Alex went mad over the flavors, likening it heavily to a dark chocolate orange, which is a delicacy he still receives in his stocking from his parents every year.

 Which of our palates is yours most like?